Our Solid Core Composite Doors lead the way when it comes to both style and security

-When installing a new front door, it is a good opportunity to consider replacing or adding side panels.
+When installing a new composite door, it is a good opportunity to consider replacing or adding side panels.
 Side panels can improve the appearance of the property, and with the addition of glass, extra light can brighten up the inside doorway.
 Depending on your location, you can select clear glass to make the most of a good view or an obscured glass for privacy.
 The side panel can match the colour and finish of the front door, or you could choose to install something different as a contrast.

 The type of door handle you select will depend on personal preference and style.
 Our range of door handles has been developed to coordinate with all our door designs.
 The Balmoral range has a classic style that works well with a wide variety of our solid core composite doors.
 You can select from a slimline handle with its elegant looks or a pad handle that is easier to hold.